 Exploring the country’s many beaches is one of the best things to do in New Zealand; and with around 15,000 kilometers of coastline, you don’t have to venture far to find one.

 Even though Piha Beach is quite close to the country’s most populated city, it still retains a laidback vibe and is much more relaxed than Auckland’s bustling center.
 And with a population of just 600 people, it feels a world away!

 But even if you don’t ride waves, Piha makes a great escape from the city as a day trip or a getaway spread over a couple of days.

 Pack a picnic and watch the surfers catch waves, or try it for yourself.
 Wander through native rainforests to nearby Kitekite waterfall, and be sure to enjoy sunset from this west-facing beach.
-Tip: Bring a bottle of NZ wine for an extra special evening!

 Word to the wise: Use caution when swimming at Piha Beach.
 There are strong currents during some times of the year, so pay attention to the posted signs and respect the rules because they are there for a reason.

 If you plan to spend the night, the Piha Domain Campground is a good spot to park your campervan, as it’s just a short walk to the beach.

 6. Cathedral Cove

-It’s located nearly at the tip of the coromandel, a region known for its many beautiful beaches and locations.
+It’s located nearly at the tip of the coromandel, a region known for its some of the most beautiful beaches in New Zealand and stunning locations.

 You will then take the stairs which lead you down into the cove and then on the other side is a beach.
 When you reach the cove, you will see it was worth it.

 With its beautiful beach and the famous cove where I’m sure you have seen many pictures, it’s a great place to relax.
 You can opt to chill on the beach or do some kayaking.

 Come here early or later in the afternoon to avoid the crowds.
 Make sure you also bring food and water with you as there are limited options nearby.

 7. Maori Beach, Stewart Island